public

 This prevents players from getting kicked by the server for "flying" while riding a horse or climbing on scaffolding.

-Having this option as false doesn't mean everyone can fly, it just means that players would not get kicked if the server thinks they are flying.
+Having this option as true doesn't mean everyone can fly, it just means that players would not get kicked if the server thinks they are flying.

 bukkit.ymlπŸ”—